veliovgroup/meteor-user-status/README.md

   updatedAt: Date
   profile:
     location:
       ip: String    # --> Current or last used user's IP
     online: Boolean # --> Is user online
     idle: Boolean   # --> Is user online but idle
+    lastLogin: Date # --> Current or last login time
-  connection: String # --> Current or last used DDP Connection ID
+  connection: String# --> Current or last used DDP Connection ID
 ```